olmonotarianni/medplane/README.md

 This system is designed for humanitarian purposes and should be used in accordance with all relevant laws and regulations.
 The adsb.fi API is used under their terms of service for non-commercial use.

 ## TODO
-- [ ] Add a notification system to notify the user when a aircraft is detected to be loitering
+- [x] Add a notification system to notify the user when a aircraft is detected to be loitering (Telegram)
 - [ ] Implement rate limiting to ensure compliance with adsb.fi's 1 request/second limit

 ## Data Sources & Acknowledgments